Jonathan Van Ness

-Jonathan McDonald Van Ness (born March 28, 1987), also commonly referred to by their initials JVN, is an American hairstylist, podcast host and television personality.
+Jonathan McDonald Van Ness (born March 28, 1987), also commonly referred to by his initials J.V.N., is an American hairstylist, podcast host and television personality.
 He is best known as the grooming expert on the Netflix series Queer Eye, for his work on the web series parody Gay of Thrones, and for hosting the Getting Curious with Jonathan Van Ness podcast.
+He is also known for comedy tours, the 2023 tour entitled Fun & Slutty with Jonathan Van Ness.